This section provides description about each type of log on the Barracuda Web Application Firewall.

 Based on the available resources, each model has a predefined storage capacity for the logs.

-The log capacities mentioned are per log type, for firmware version 9.0 and later.
+The log capacities mentioned are per log type, for firmware version 9.0 or higher.

 |Level 1||100,000||Level 1||100,000|